North American Numbering Plan expansion: History

+The NANP telephone number pool is expanded by assigning new central office codes to switching systems in the numbering plan areas.
+When that capacity is reached, a new area code must be created.
+Assigning a new area code is possible by two principal methods.
+A numbering plan area may be geographically divided, a process called area code split, or an additional area code may be assigned to an existing numbering plan area, a procedure that results in an overlay numbering plan.
+In area code splits, the subscribers in a part of the numbering plan area must be assigned a new area code, a procedure that requires potentially millions of subscribers to change device configuration, stationery, and business tools.
+While many area code splits were performed in the 1990s and early 2000s, the preferred method has since been to create area code overlays that do not require changes for existing customers.
+This method only requires dialing procedures, as it does not support seven-digit dialing, and requires ten-digit dialing of all calls even in the local numbering plan area.

-Ten decimal digits allow a maximum of 10 billion telephone numbers.
-The numbering rules of the NANP reduce that to 6.4 billion telephone numbers.
+Ten digits allow a maximum of 10 billion telephone numbers.
+The numbering rules of the NANP reduce that to 6.4 billion.
 However, a considerable percentage of these numbers will remain unused when the last available NPA code is assigned, because thousands of numbers will be reserved in exchanges that serve only small population centers, the exchange being served by a single NPA-NXX combination in non-competitive markets.
 More combinations would be partially unused in the event that a small market has competitive providers.

 Many blocks of numbers that were unassignable have been reclaimed by rate center consolidation and number pooling in the US.

 Expansion options have been discussed in industry forums for several years and recommendations for expansion have been analyzed and proposed.

 The NANPA regularly performs exhaustion analyses.
 The April 2019 analysis anticipates exhaustion after 2049.

+Many countries outside the NANP have open numbering plans in which the size of telephone numbers or area codes can be expanded as needed in each locality.
+In the North American Numbering Plan incremental changes were avoided, and delayed until the entire numbering plan requires expansion.